The Old Age Survivors and Disability Insurance (Social Security) program

 The Negative Income Tax Program

-Some economists, most notably the late Milton Friedman, have suggested a negative income tax program.
+Some economists, most notably the late Milton Friedman, have suggested replacing all current welfare programs with a negative income tax program.

 |Job Earnings||Government Subsidy||Total Income|